Caerphilly Cheese vs Romano Cheese

 Romano, also known as Pecorino Romano, is a hard, salty Italian cheese made from sheep's milk, originally from the region around Rome.
 It is known for its sharp, piquant flavor and is most often used grated over pasta dishes, soups, and salads.

-Caerphilly Cheese comes from United Kingdom and Wales.
-Romano Cheese originated from Italy.
+• Origin: Caerphilly Cheese (United Kingdom and Wales), Romano Cheese (Italy)

 Caerphilly Cheese Romano Cheese